-Collecting taxes and fees is a fundamental way for countries to generate public revenues that make it possible for countries to finance investments in human capital, infrastructure and the provision of services for citizens and businesses.
+Collecting taxes and fees is a fundamental way for countries to generate public revenues that make it possible to finance investments in human capital, infrastructure, and the provision of services for citizens and businesses.

-Preliminary analyses estimate the financing gap for achieving the Sustainable Development Goals for developing countries at about US$2.5 trillion.
-Yet, developing countries that are most in need of revenues, including fragile and conflict affected states (FCS), often face the steepest challenges in collecting taxes.
+Preliminary analyses estimate the financing gap for achieving the Sustainable Development Goals for developing countries at about $2.5 trillion annually.
+Much of this financing gap will need to be met by increased private-sector investment in sustainability, which requires appropriate tax policies to create the needed price incentives.
+Yet, developing countries that are most in need of revenues, including fragile and conflict-affected states (FCS), often face the steepest challenges in collecting taxes.

 Many countries are still struggling to collect sufficient revenues to finance their own development.
-Countries collecting less than 15 percent of GDP in taxes must increase their revenue collection in order to meet basic needs of citizens and businesses.
+Countries collecting less than 15% of GDP in taxes must increase their revenue collection in order to meet basic needs of citizens and businesses.
 This level of taxation is an important tipping point to make a state viable and put it on a path to growth.
-As of 2017, 36 percent of IDA countries and 70 percent of countries affected by fragility and violence (FCV) countries fall below this 15 percent baseline.
+As of 2018, 48% of IDA/Blend countries and 69% of FCS countries fall below this 15% baseline.

 There is a need to ensure that the tax system is fair and equitable.
-Governments need to balance goals such as increased revenue mobilization, growth, and reduced compliance costs with ensuring that the tax system is fair and equitable.
-Fairness considerations include the relative taxation of the poor and the rich; corporate and individual taxpayers; cities and rural areas; labor and investment income; and the older and the younger generations.
+Governments need to balance goals such as increased revenue mobilization, sustainable growth, and reduced compliance costs with ensuring that the tax system is fair and equitable.
+Fairness considerations include the relative taxation of the poor and the rich; corporate and individual taxpayers; cities and rural areas; formal and informal sectors, labor and investment income; and the older and the younger generations.